This page explains the two supported ways to register a new device (agent) with your Insaion workspace:Documentation Index

 - Enrollment key rejected: verify you copied the key exactly and that the key is still active (not revoked or expired).

-- Check agent logs for detailed error messages about enrollment or connectivity.
+sudo systemctl status insaion-agent. - Check agent logs for detailed error messages about enrollment or connectivity with

 Security and lifecycle